Learning with Differentially Private (Sliced) Wasserstein Gradients: Introduction

-\paragraph{Differential Privacy and Optimal Transport} Our analysis aligns with the work of \cite{rakotomamonjy2021DPslicedWasserstein}, which extends the ideas from \cite{harder2021dp}—originally applied to the Maximum Mean Discrepancy (MMD)—to the sliced Wasserstein loss.
-This work establishes privacy guarantees for the value of the sliced Wasserstein distance.
-However, the privacy guarantees are insufficient for training models privately, except in simple scenarios such as the generative model proposed in \cite{harder2021dp}.
-In contrast, our work is significantly broader in scope, and adapts to a wider range of problems, as discussed in \cref{remark:comparison}. \cite{Liu_Yu} follow the same line of \cite{rakotomamonjy2021DPslicedWasserstein}, extending their methodology to an alternative definition of the sliced Wasserstein distance.
 In a different vein, other existing works develop task-specific private methodologies leveraging optimal transport.
 The sliced Wasserstein distance has been applied in data generation by \cite{segag2023gradientFlow} from a different approach based on gradient flows. \cite{tien2019DPOTdomainAdapt} tackled differentially private domain adaptation with optimal transport by perturbing the optimal coupling between noisy data.
 Recently, \cite{xian2024DPfairRegression} proposed a post-processing method based on the Wasserstein barycenter of private histogram estimators of conditional densities to obtain a fair and private regressor.
-Beyond these approaches, optimal transport has also been explored in novel privacy paradigms unrelated to our work \cite{pierquin2024Pufferfish,Kawamoto2019localObfuscation,yang2024wassersteinDP}. \paragraph{Fairness in Machine Learning.} Fairness in machine learning has emerged as a critical area of research, driven by the growing recognition of its societal impact and the ethical implications of algorithmic decision-making.
-Additionally, regulatory frameworks such as the General Data Protection Regulation (GDPR) and the recent European AI Act\footnote{\url{https://artificialintelligenceact.eu/}} mandate stringent measures to identify and mitigate bias in AI systems, emphasizing the need for fair and private methodologies in machine learning.
-Unfairness arises when certain variables, often referred to as sensible variable, systematically bias the behavior of an algorithm against specific groups of individuals, leading to disparate outcomes.
-This field of research has received a growing attention over the last few years as pointed out in the following papers and references therein \cite{chouldechova2020snapshot,dwork2012fairness,oneto2020fairness,wang2022brief,barocas2018fairness,besse2022survey}.

-The Wasserstein distance offers a compelling framework for addressing fairness, as it provides a principled way to quantify discrepancies between the distributions of different subgroups.
-Moreover, as stated first in \cite{feldman2015certifying}, then in \cite{gouic2020projection} or \cite{chzhen2020fair}, Wasserstein distance between the conditional distributions of the algorithm for each group, is the natural measure to quantify the cost of ensuring fairness of the algorithm, defined as algorithms exhibiting the same behavior for each group.
-Hence optimal transport based methods are commonly used to assess and mitigate distributional biases, paving the way for more equitable algorithmic decision-making.
-We refer, for instance, to the previously mentioned references \cite{silvia2020general,gordaliza2019obtainingFairness} and references therein.
+The private estimation of optimal transport maps was recently studied in \cite{lalanne:hal-04923578}.
+Beyond these approaches, optimal transport has also been explored in novel privacy paradigms unrelated to our work \cite{pierquin2024Pufferfish,Kawamoto2019localObfuscation,yang2024wassersteinDP}.